International Maritime Organization: Governance of IMO

 The governing body of the International Maritime Organization is the Assembly which meets every two years.
 In between Assembly sessions a Council, consisting of 40 Member States elected by the Assembly, acts as the governing body.
 The technical work of the International Maritime Organization is carried out by a series of Committees.
 The Secretariat consists of some 300 international civil servants headed by a Secretary-General.

-The current Secretary-General is Kitack Lim (South Korea), elected for a four-year term at the 114th session of the IMO Council in June 2015 and at the 29th session of the IMO's Assembly in November 2015.
+The Secretary-General Arsenio Dominguez took office for a four year term on 1 January 2024, having been elected in July 2023.
+The previous Secretary-General was Kitack Lim from South Korea elected for a four-year term at the 114th session of the IMO Council in June 2015 and at the 29th session of the IMO's Assembly in November 2015.
 His mandate started on 1 January 2016.
 At the 31st session of the Assembly in 2019 he was re-appointed for a second term, ending on 31 December 2023.

 Technical committees

-The technical work of the International Maritime Organisation is carried out by five principal Committees.
-These include:
+The technical work of the International Maritime Organization is carried out by five principal Committees: